 “I realized that I had to treat myself like someone I’m responsible for.
 We’re so good as leaders at taking care of everyone else, but we often put ourselves last, until we fall off the hill.”

-- Self-compassion notes – a short letter to his inner child, ending every time with: “I love you.
+- Ending each note with the reminder: “I love you.
 You have everything you need inside of you.”

 Compassionate Listening: The Leadership Skill We Miss

-“Everybody’s teaching the talking part of leadership.
-But when I ask people how the best leaders make them feel, the answers are always the same: heard, understood, acknowledged, cared for, and included.
-That’s what people want.”
+“When I ask people how the best leaders make them feel, the answers are always the same: heard, understood, acknowledged, cared for, and included.”

-Compassionate listening, whether as a leader, a friend, or a partner, creates a safe space where others can finally take off the mask.
-On jobsites, Josh has seen rival crews who wouldn’t even make eye contact walk away with respect and connection after just one day of sharing and listening together.
+Compassionate listening creates a safe space where people can finally remove the mask they wear at work.
+Josh has seen rival crews, who wouldn’t even make eye contact, walk away with respect and connection after a single day of practicing open, honest conversation.

 A Safe Space in the Field